fetchai/docs/pages/framework/uagents/tutorials/remote-communications.md

     We create a μAgent named **alice** and define its endpoints as a list of strings. **alice** is configured with:

-     - **name**: it is the name of the μAgent.
+     - **name**: name of the μAgent.
-     - **port**: it specifies which port the agent should be uses for communication
+     - **port**: the port the agent should use for communication
-     - **seed**: it is a secret phrase used to generate the μAgent's private key.
+     - **seed**: secret phrase used to generate the μAgent's private key.
 Make sure to add a seed to your μAgent, so you don't have to fund different addresses each time you run your agent.

-     The **fund_agent_if_low()** checks if the balance of the μAgent's wallet is below a certain threshold, and if so, sends a transaction to fund the wallet with a specified amount of cryptocurrency.
+     The **fund_agent_if_low()** checks if the balance of the μAgent's wallet is below a certain threshold, and if so, sends a transaction to fund the wallet (testnet only).

 5. Define **alice**'s functions and behaviours.
-We start by defining an interval task for this agent, so for it to send a message to the recipient address every 2 seconds.
+We start by defining an interval task for this agent.

     ```py
     @alice.on_interval(period=2.0)